Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-When aging eyes meet nighttime roadways, driving can be hazardous.
-Here’s how you can make the road you travel safer
+When aging eyes meet dark roadways, driving can be hazardous.
+Here's how to make your trip at night safer

 Kevin Cooley

-With good reason.
 Half of all fatal car crashes happen after dark, according to data from the National Safety Council — even though only 25 percent of driving happens then.
-Drivers are less likely to wear seat belts at night, more often under the influence of alcohol, more prone to be fatigued.
+Drivers are less likely to wear seat belts at night, more often under the influence of alcohol, and more prone to be fatigued.

 At the same time, our pupils, which regulate how much light enters our eyes, shrink with age, says John Bullough, program director at the Light and Health Research Center at Mount Sinai Hospital’s Icahn School of Medicine in New York City.
 “The older we are, the smaller our pupils are,” he says.
 “Even for the same light level, there’s less light getting inside our eyeball.”
 By the time we hit our 60s, he adds, the backs of our eyes are receiving only one-third the light they did when we were 20.
 “The world just gets darker, day by day,” he says.
 “The only reason we don’t notice it is because it’s so gradual.”
 As we age, we also become less sensitive to changes in contrast and thus less able to distinguish objects — like road signs or pedestrians — from their background.